Amiskapi Pikuni (Blackfeet)

 We have one unwavering purpose – increasing the number of American Indians who hold college degrees.
-Currently only 15% of American Indians have a college degree – less than half the national average.
+Nearly 15.5% of American Indians have a college degree – less than half the national average.
 Every year, we empower more than 4,000 American Indian students to start and stay in school, complete their degrees and launch careers that benefit us all.
 We have provided 153,890 scholarships and $283.7 million to support American Indian communities.
 We intend to double our impact in the next five years.
 Join us and help a student today.

 We are the nation’s largest and highest-rated American Indian nonprofit organization changing the face of higher education today – one American Indian at a time.
 We provide more scholarships to American Indians than anyone else, and we’re the only organization that enhances this individualized financial support by funding accredited, tribally controlled colleges and universities and contributing to programs that ensure student success — starting before the first day of preschool and continuing beyond a student’s first day of their first career job.